Jan 06

 Discover the Irresistible Allure of Wales

 While the characteristic Welsh humility and isolation may have caused the region to escape your notice, Wales is an exceptional destination to visit.
 The region is often quite remote, escapes the crush of tourists found in other more visited areas in the United Kingdom, and is complete with its own unique culture, traditions, cuisine, and history.
-Below are four reasons we added Wales to our guided travel schedule.
+Below are four reasons we added Wales to our guided travel schedule and a behind the scenes look about this incredible trip from guide Rogan O’Herlihy.

 Encounter Skomer Island’s Rare Wildlife